Search Engine Optimization

 We can find potential SEO problems on your site, and we can do it fast, with a combination of made-to-order and industry-leading tools and outstanding human expertise.
 Fix those and every single SEO action you take afterwards will bring in greater results.

 Technical SEO is indispensable, particularly for larger, older or more complex sites.
-Ensuring maximum crawl efficiency with clean sitemaps, properly declaring language and location targets within HTML, and carefully controlling duplicate and near-duplicate content can help make sure there is nothing holding back your SEO efforts in other area.
+Ensuring maximum crawl efficiency with clean sitemaps, properly declaring language and location targets within HTML, and carefully controlling duplicate and near-duplicate content can help make sure there is nothing holding back your SEO efforts in other areas.

 A sitemap is a list of all the URLs search engines should pay attention to, with a little additional information like priority (this is a suggestion or guideline for search engines, not a rule that they must obey) and update frequency.